Rushikesh704/Real-Time-Stock-Price-Prediction/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Run the script (`stock_prediction.py`) and enter the stock symbol when prompted.
+4. Go to yahoo finance website to get stock symbols and try indian stocks as the default currency is INR.{ex - MRF,TATA}
-4. Explore the visualized historical and predicted stock prices along with actionable suggestions.
+5. Explore the visualized historical and predicted stock prices along with actionable suggestions.

 **Dependencies:**
 - `tkinter`